wexeis/Documentation/03_Exercises/05_React/weather-api/README.md

 #### About the JSON structure

-Spend some time investigating the json structure and figuring out which bits you need to use.
+Spend some time investigating the JSON structure and figuring out which bits you need to use.

 This JSON represents weather data for **just one city**.